-The lever on the right side of the steering column also controls the windshield washer.
-There is a button at the end of the lever.
-To spray washer fluid on the windshield, press the button and hold it.
-The washer will spray until you release the button.
+Press and hold the button at the end of the lever to spray washer fluid on the windshield.
+The washer will spray until the button is released.
 The wipers will continue to clear the window for about six seconds after the button is released and then stop or return to your preset speed.